ExcViral/movie-rentals-app/README.md

 - [x] Create a new folder named `routes` to store all our routes for various endpoints.
 - [x] We have already implemented the `generes` endpoint, move the code into a new file named `genres.js` and save it in `routes/` folder.
 - [x] Refactor all the code in `index.js` as well as in `genres.js`

+### Add Persistence to Genres API

+So far we have been storing our data in arrays, and all the data was wiped out once the code restarted.
+Now that we know how to work with `MongoDB` database let's add persistence to our project.

+**Rubric**

+- [x] Get rid of all the arrays
+- [x] Create a new database for storing all the data for our vidly-app
+- [x] Refactor the code to use our new database while retaining all existing functionalities